Climate Change (album)

-Climate Change is the tenth studio album by Cuban-American recording artist Pitbull.
+Climate Change is the tenth studio album by Cuban-American rapper Pitbull.
 It was released on March 17, 2017, through RCA Records, Polo Grounds Music and Mr. 305 Inc. The production on the album was handled by multiple producers including Dr. Luke, Ricky Reed, Ian Kirkpatrick, Cirkut and The Monsters & Strangerz among others.
 The album also features guest appearances by Kiesza, Robin Thicke, Travis Barker, Flo Rida, Enrique Iglesias, Stephen Marley, Ty Dolla Sign, Jennifer Lopez, Jason Derulo, Austin Mahone and R. Kelly among others.

 Climate Change was supported by four singles: "Messin' Around", "Greenlight", "Options" and "Better On Me".
 The album received generally positive reviews from music critics but despite that received small commercial success.
 The album debuted at number 29 on the US Billboard 200 chart, earning 14,000 album-equivalent units in its first week.

 Background

 Despite the delay of release date, Pitbull announced the album would be released on March 17, 2017, on Twitter.
 "Can't Have", "Options" and "Greenlight" were released as singles off the album.
 In October 2016, he said "As of right now, we’re looking at 2017, but you never know.
 Album (release dates) always change.
 Right now we’re working on two records in the thirteenth hour with very, very interesting features that will also be part of Climate Change".

 A world tour for the album was scheduled to kick off in Asia for a 10 concert run, but was cancelled at the last minute.
 IME stated on May 11, 2017 "We are extremely sorry to announce that Pitbull’s Climate Change Tour in Asia has been cancelled due to scheduling conflicts." to address the cancellation of the tour.